paluuuk/Vision-based-Terrain-Recognition-for-Lower-Limb-Exoskeletons/README.md

 2. **Point cloud pre-processing + dimensionality reduction**
 3. **Binary image generation** (compact representation of terrain geometry)
 4. **CNN terrain classification**
-5. Output: **terrain class + estimated distance**, passed to the exoskeleton controller for gait adaptation :contentReference[oaicite:3]{index=3}
+5. Output: **terrain class + estimated distance**, passed to the exoskeleton controller for gait adaptation

 ### Hardware / integration context
-- Initially tested with **Intel RealSense D435i** :contentReference[oaicite:4]{index=4}
+- Initially tested with **Intel RealSense D435i**
-- Improved outdoor robustness by transitioning to **Stereolabs ZED (2/2i)** (polarizer helps reduce glare/reflections) :contentReference[oaicite:5]{index=5}
+- Improved outdoor robustness by transitioning to **Stereolabs ZED (2/2i)** (polarizer helps reduce glare/reflections)
-- Exoskeleton integration context includes **Jetson Nano** and **ROS** for module integration (as used in the underlying exoskeleton stack) :contentReference[oaicite:6]{index=6}
+- Exoskeleton integration context includes **Jetson Nano** and **ROS** for module integration (as used in the underlying exoskeleton stack)

 ---

 ## Key improvements explored in this work

 ### 1) ZED camera integration (vs RealSense)
-ZED SDK setup and integration required adapting the pipeline to ZED APIs/data formats, then validating depth/point cloud streams using sample apps. :contentReference[oaicite:7]{index=7}
+ZED SDK setup and integration required adapting the pipeline to ZED APIs/data formats, then validating depth/point cloud streams using sample apps.

 ### 2) ZED Neural Depth / confidence improvements
-Explores improving depth quality under challenging lighting/reflective surfaces (see thesis sections on neural depth mapping). :contentReference[oaicite:8]{index=8}
+Explores improving depth quality under challenging lighting/reflective surfaces (see thesis sections on neural depth mapping).

 ### 3) Region of Interest (ROI) on depth map
 Restricts processing to the most relevant portion of the depth map to stabilize features and improve classification consistency (especially outdoors).

 ### 4) Depth inpainting to fill missing depth
-Uses **OpenCV Navier–Stokes inpainting (`cv2.INPAINT_NS`)** to fill holes in depth maps and reduce classification failures caused by missing/garbled depth. :contentReference[oaicite:9]{index=9}
+Uses **Navier–Stokes inpainting** to fill holes in depth maps and reduce classification failures caused by missing/garbled depth.

 ---

 ## Results / observations (high level)

-- Base RealSense pipeline performs well indoors on simple obstacles, but struggles with reflective objects and mixed lighting (accuracy drops significantly in those cases). :contentReference[oaicite:10]{index=10}
+- Base RealSense pipeline performs well indoors on simple obstacles, but struggles with reflective objects and mixed lighting (accuracy drops significantly in those cases).
-- Outdoor lighting can cause slope/stairs confusion due to depth/point-cloud distortions. :contentReference[oaicite:11]{index=11}
+- Outdoor lighting can cause slope/stairs confusion due to depth/point-cloud distortions.
-- ZED (with polarizer + depth enhancements) is explored specifically to improve performance in these outdoor failure modes. :contentReference[oaicite:12]{index=12}
+- ZED (with polarizer + depth enhancements) is explored specifically to improve performance in these outdoor failure modes.

 ---